Cancellation in the Additive Twists of Fourier Coefficients for $\mathrm{GL}_2$ and $\mathrm{GL}_3$ over Number Fields: Introduction

 \subsection{Remarks}

 \

 In Miller's paper \cite{Miller-Wilton}, Hankel transforms in the Mellin-Barnes form are analyzed using Stirling's asymptotic formula for the Gamma function.
-This approach is very restrictive from the analytic aspect in the complex case, as it only applies to spherical weight functions.
+This approach is very restrictive from the analytic aspect in the complex case, as it can only be applied to spherical weight functions.
 Nevertheless, the spherical assumption is usually sufficient, for example, for deducing Theorem \ref{thm: main} from \ref{thm: main, smooth}.
 In contrast, we use the asymptotic formulae for Bessel kernels, which turn Hankel transforms into oscillatory integrals so that we may directly use the method of stationary phase.
 Our method does not only yield better estimates for Hankel transforms but also enables us to treat complex Hankel transforms of the large class of compactly supported weight functions described in Theorem \ref{thm: main, smooth}.
+See \S \ref{sec: asymptotic} for more details.

 In this paper, same as \cite{Miller-Wilton}, the cuspidal automorphic representation $\pi$ is considered fixed.
 There however have been papers after \cite{Miller-Wilton}, for example \cite{Additive-LiY, Additive-Godber, Additive-Li}, on obtaining estimates which are also uniform in the archimedean parameters of $\pi$.
 These bounds are useful when one considers varying automorphic forms, for example, in the subconvexity problem (see \cite{Ho-Mu-Qi}).
 With Ichino and Templier's \Voronoi summation formula, the author believes that they may also be generalized to an arbitrary number field.
 When the parameters are taken into account, one has to use the Mellin-Barnes form of Hankel transforms and Stirling's asymptotic formula, or one needs to get an asymptotic formula for Bessel kernels at the transition range, which is currently only known for $\GL_2(\BR)$.